 This penile prosthesis consists of two rods that are surgically implanted inside your penis.
 The rods are rigid but malleable, so you only need to bend it up for an erection and back down when you’re not having intercourse.

-Surgery to implant the penile prosthesis typically requires one small incision and takes less than an hour.
+Surgery to implant the penile prosthesis typically requires one small incision and takes 90 minutes.
 You can go home the same day, but you’ll need to wait about four weeks for complete healing.
 Four weeks after your surgery, you’ll go in for a follow-up exam and to be sure your prosthetic works properly.

 If you’re searching for effective treatments for erectile dysfunction, call Pacific Northwest Urology Specialists or book an appointment online.